AnkitKumar5277/open_code/readme.md

 next prompt: Please make sure that test cases are in a proper Jira format and you give them in a tabular form.
 Please change the UI.

 https://github.com/microsoft/playwright-mcp?tab=readme-ov-file

+open the app.vwo.com with the playwright mcp and enter the dummy username and password and click on the submit button and verify the error message